Linda Hasenfratz: Family and education

+Recognition

 Hasenfratz is a member of the Canadian Business Hall of Fame.
 In 2014, she was the first woman to be named Canada's EY Entrepreneur of the Year.

 She has been chair of the Business Council of Canada.
 In 2018 she was named Canada's Outstanding CEO of the year.
 Also in 2018, Hasenfratz was named to the Order of Canada.
 In May 2019, she was named the University of Western Ontario's 23rd Chancellor.